-- “Brittle” describes a severe form of diabetes.
-It occurs when blood sugar levels go up and down.
+- Brittle diabetes is a severe form of diabetes.
+It occurs when blood sugar levels go up and down often.

 - Dizziness and weakness are common symptoms.